ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/widget-properties-events/authentication/authpassword.html.markdown

 <td width="15">
 </td>
 <td width="779">
-Where you can control the tab order in your app.Widgets tab sequentially
+Where you can control the tab order in your app.
+Widgets tab sequentially.

 </td>
 </tr>